rgolder1/jmh/README.md

 ## Overview

 The JMH Microbenchmarking library provides a harness with which to run benchmark performance tests against your code.
-The library is well documented with many good examples, so here I look at with a few specific goals in mind.
+The library is well documented with many good examples, so here I look at it with a few specific goals in mind.

 First it is useful to be able to run benchmarks from within the context of a Spring Boot test.
 This enables testing particular parts of the application as they run deployed in Production.
-We get the full benefits of Spring's autowiring to pull in components just as the application does, such as a fully configured datasource, and no need to write all that boilerplate code ourselves.
+We get the full benefits of Spring's autowiring to pull in components just as the application does, such as a fully configured datasource, and then there is no need to write all that boilerplate code ourselves.

-The second goal is to create a project that uses JMH to enable me to easily test the performance of SQL queries, in order to see the effect of small adjustments to the queries such as adding altering the WHERE or ORDER BY clauses.
+The second goal is to create a project that uses JMH to enable easy performance testing of SQL queries, in order to see the effect of small adjustments to the queries such as adding altering the WHERE or ORDER BY clauses.
 And importantly, combining these adjustments with adding and removing indexes to the database.
 While the impact of changes is usually obvious, being able to understand the precise cost can be very informative.
-Adding an index to improve the performance of a read comes at the cost of the write to the same table, so it is often a trade off.
+Adding an index to improve the performance of a read might come at the cost of the write to the same table, so it is often a trade off.
 Then there are subtler differences that can be examined, such as the impact of adding an index on two columns compared to adding a single composite key index on the columns.

 The final goal was to create a project that enables comparison of SQL running against different database types.
 By default the project runs against the H2 database.
-H2 is an open source lightweight in-memory database that can be embedded in Java applications, and therefore makes it the first choice for testing against as no extra infrastructure is required.
-However the value comes when benchmarking performance against external running databases.
+H2 is an open source lightweight in-memory database that can be embedded in Java applications, and therefore makes it the first choice for unit and integration testing against as no extra infrastructure is required.
+However the value comes when benchmarking performance against external running databases, in particular that which is used in Production.
 In this project I am pulling Postgres, MySQL and SQLServer database docker images, spinning these up in Docker, and hitting directly from the test.
 The project is extensible making it easy to swap in further database types if desired.

 In summary, while the examples provided are trivial, this demonstration project provides a framework for capturing benchmarks to compare the effect on performance of: